lemlac/mulem/docs/reference.md

 expr -- Unindenting exits the block.
 ```

 All subsequent expressions within a block should have the same indentation.
 If an expression has less indentation than the first but more than the opening of the block, then that's a syntax error.
-If an expression has more intentation than the first, then it must be in a new block or inside parantheses otherwise, it's also a syntax error.
+If an expression has more indentation than the first, then it must be in a new block or inside parentheses otherwise, it's also a syntax error.

 ## Operators

-The philosophy of Mu is that symbols should be easy to understand and that generally keywords are prefered over symbols.
+The philosophy of Mu is that symbols should be easy to understand and that generally keywords are preferred over symbols.
 That being said, there are mix of symbols and keyword operators.
 Mu will check any combination of symbols greedily until the next space or word, so for example `++` would be different from `+ +`.
 Spaces are required between multiple symbolic operators, much like how spaces are required between words.
 Symbol characters include any ASCII character that isn't alphanumeric, whitespace, or quotation marks, or brackets&mdash;in other words these symbols: `~!@#$%^&*-+=|\:;'",<.>/?`.

 Math operators:
 - `lhs + rhs` = addition